 ‘’Once upon a time there was a little girl called Goldilocks.’
 This is a truth and a lie.
 My story should begin with, ‘Once upon a time there was an old woman called Silverhair.
 She walked alone in the forest, picking her way along the rough path and enjoying the sun’s warmth on her tired bones.’’

 Why Elixir?
+Why footnotes?
 Why the Third Phase, and why Goldilocks?

 For most of my life I’ve been intrigued by Goldilocks.
 I wrote a memoir a couple of years ago, and a mature aged, feisty, recalcitrant Goldilocks narrated part of my story.
 This blog reclaims a part of me that was lost; the writer who always let other things get in the way of her writing.
-In her own way, Goldilocks led me out of those woods and into a clearing where my voice can be heard.
+Goldilocks led me out of those woods and into a clearing where my voice can be heard.
+This blog’s focus is, therefore, on short stories, flash fiction and reflecting on the writing process.

 Other than having lived well but not always wisely, I have a doctorate in Creative Writing, a Diploma in Teaching, a Graduate Diploma in Teaching, and a Diploma in Professional Counselling.